Jeewanlal Motichand Shah: Mukund Steel

 Both Jeewanlal and Kamani were close associates of Mahatma Gandhi in Calcutta and were highly influenced by him.
 Gandhiji advised Jeewanlal to do away with the aluminium utensils business, as eating, cooking food in aluminium utensils was poisonous, and he should be involved in this if he believed in his philosophy.

 Meanwhile, Jeewanlal came in contact with Rai Bahadur Jagmal Raja, who was in town for building Bally Bridge - through their common friends - Devram bhai and Lirabhai Raja.
-Jeewanlal informed Jagmal Raja, that he wished to do away with the aluminium utensils production business, as per advise of Gandhiji and was looking for other business opportunities.
-Jagmal Raja, who was an established industrialist having glass and ceramics factories at Bombay, Derol and Allahbad, learned that Lala Mukund Lal was willing to sell his iron mill at Lahore.
+Jeewanlal informed Jagmal Raja, that he wished to do away with the aluminium utensils production business, as per advice of Gandhiji and was looking for other business opportunities.
+Jagmal Raja, who was an established industrialist having glass and ceramics factories at Bombay, Derol and Allahabad, learned that Lala Mukund Lal was willing to sell his iron mill at Lahore.
 He informed both Jeewanlal and Gandhiji about this opportunity.
 But for takeover of the business. they needed more capital than they were able to muster together.
 Gandhiji, therefore, persuaded his another close follower, Jamnalal Bajaj to put money into buying Mukund Steel jointly with Jeewanlal from Lala Mukund Lal, who also was Gandhian.
 The duo finally purchased Mukund Steel in 1937.
 Jeewanlal along with Ramjibhai Kamani managed the affairs of the Mukund Steel for ten years from 1937.
 Jeewanlal was offered shares in all Bajaj group companies, which he declined and retired from active business around 1950, while Jamnalal had already died in 1942.
 Mukund Steel lost Lahore mill during partition and they decided to set up new plant in Kurla, which was successfully implemented in 1948.
 The partnership, stood firmly over the period of time and successive generation and Mukund Limited, is still jointly run by descendants of Jamnalal Bajaj and Jeewanlal.
 Viren Shah, his son, later served for many years as the Chairman of Mukund.